moonbitlang/moonbit-course/course10/course_en.md

 # Closure: Data Encapsulation

-- We can build more methods upon the struct for convenience.
+- We can build more methods based on the struct for convenience.

 ```moonbit
 fn Map::is_empty[K, V](map : Map[K, V]) -> Bool {